plentz/jquery-maskmoney/README.md

 Adapted original script to allow backpsace & cursor positioning.
-Below lies the original README
+Below lies the original README, slightly adapted to include changes

 ***

 Just a simple way to create masks to your currency form fields with [jQuery](http://jquery.com/).
+Can also be applied to other fields (ex: percentage).

 ***
 ### Usage: